flaneur2020/flaneur2020.github.io/exercises/gemm-tiled/README.md

 make plot
 ```

-`make benchmark` now runs a focused `vecLib` vs `metal-best` release benchmark and generates the SVG graph in one step.
+`make benchmark` now runs a focused `vecLib` vs `MPSMatrixMultiplication` vs `metal-best` release benchmark and generates the SVG graph in one step.

 Useful overrides: